Kiwi woman dies after accidentally overdosing on Lemsip

 But on Christmas Day, Bergin's son called an ambulance after seeing his mum's condition deteriorate.

-Bergin had been coffee-coloured bile and was found to have low oxygen levels and "significantly elevated" liver enzymes, the Daily Mail said.
+Bergin had been vomitting coffee-coloured bile and was found to have low oxygen levels and "significantly elevated" liver enzymes, the Daily Mail reported..

 The mother-of-one was taken to intensive care and diagnosed with liver failure.